xieyubo/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone-argument-comment.rst

    When true, the check will ignore the single argument.

+.. option:: IgnoreStdFunctionArguments

+   When true, the check will ignore functions declared in standard libraries.

 .. option:: CommentBoolLiterals

    When true, the check will add argument comments in the format